Using the Ethical Framework for the Counselling Professions

 For additional support in ethical decision making, you can contact the Ethics in Action service.

-The latest version of the Ethical Framework was formally adopted on 1 July 2016.
+The current version of the Ethical Framework was formally adopted on 1 July 2018.
 It was developed through extensive consultation with BACP members.

 Each section of the Framework is supported by introductory videos, FAQs and other resources.